 One day Mrs. Harley said, smilingly, "I cannot think, dear Lucy, how it was you were never married, you would have made such an admirable wife and mother.
+How was it that you preferred to live in single blessednot," replied Lucy.
+"I hope I am not."
+"No." said Frank.
+"Aunt Lucy is just the dearest aunt that ever was.
+If she is an old maid, I only hope Eleanor will be one brother's, but she said nothing.

-How was it that you preferred to live in single blessedness ? through her at such a question from Ellen; but she replied lightly, "Oh, I was cut out for an old maid.
+Lucy turned away, and a sharp pang darted through her at such a question from Ellen; but she replied lightly, "Oh, I was cut out for an old maid.
 I have all the characteristics of the class."

-"Who said anut Lucy was an old maid?" just time enough to hear the speech.
+Who said auut Lucy was an old maid ?" just time enough to hear the speech.
 "I'm sure she's not a bit like one.
 I hate old maids -prim, fidgety old things."
+They are not all prim and fidgety.
+Elea-